morrissey college of arts and sciences

-To ensure a coherent, well-developed program, students must meet with their faculty advisor before registration for each semester.
+To ensure a coherent, well-developed program, students must meet with their faculty advisors before registration for each semester.
 They should also consult with other faculty, students, the Deans, the Premedical and Prelaw advisors, the Counseling Office, and the Career Center.

-Scholar of the College is a designation given at Commencement to exceptional students (those with overall GPAs of 3.700 or better) who have done independent work of the highest quality for a significant part of their senior year under the supervision of scholars in their major fields.
+Scholar of the College is a designation given at Commencement to exceptional students (those with overall GPAs of 3.700 or higher) who have done independent work of the highest quality for a significant part of their senior year under the supervision of scholars in their major fields.
 The program is administered by the Dean's Office.
-Students apply through their major departments and ordinarily do Advanced Independent Research projects within that department.
+Students apply through their major departments and ordinarily complete Advanced Independent Research projects within that department.
 Interdisciplinary projects require the approval of all of the relevant departments, one of which must be the student's major department.

 To be considered for Scholar of the College recognition, finished projects, along with the evaluations of the faculty advisor and a department-appointed second and independent reader, must be submitted to the Office of the Dean in mid-April.
 Student should consult the Dean’s office for the exact deadline for the current year.
 All projects nominated for the McCarthy Prize will be reviewed by a faculty committee appointed by the Dean.
 The Scholars of the College will be selected from among the nominated student authors.